Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 Raw data: [`results/baseline/sor_benchmark_windows.csv`](results/baseline/sor_benchmark_windows.csv).
 Reproduce with `./bench_sor` (or `./bench_sor --repeat 3 --lot-size 100`).

-**What this changes about the rest of the project.** The routing decision is three to four orders of magnitude more expensive than any book operation — a 10,000-share parent costs ~163 µs to decide against the ~56 ns it takes to insert an order on the same host, a factor of ~2,900 — and it is comparable to the modelled wire time it is competing with, since the slowest venue's simulated one-way latency is 202 µs.
+**Where the decision cost lands.** The routing decision is three to four orders of magnitude more expensive than any book operation — a 10,000-share parent costs ~163 µs to decide against the ~56 ns it takes to insert an order on the same host, a factor of ~2,900 — and it is comparable to the modelled wire time it is competing with, since the slowest venue's simulated one-way latency is 202 µs.
 At the top of the configured size range the router spends about as long deciding where to send the order as the order spends in flight. `bench_lob` numbers are not the tick-to-trade story; this table is the part of it that is actually code executing.

 Two consequences worth naming.
 First, `compute_split` is called from both the client-order loop and, on a partial fill, from `process_fill` on the fill thread — where